i-m-iron-man/abmax/README.md

 Abmax is an agent-based modeling(ABM) framework in Jax, focused on dynamic population size.
 It provides:
-- Datastructures and functions that can be used to define sets of agents and their manipulations.
+- Data structures and functions that can be used to define sets of agents and their manipulations.
-    * Adding and removing arbitrary number of agents.
+    * Adding and removing an arbitrary number of agents.
     * Searching and sorting agents based on their attributes.
     * Updating an arbitrary number of agents to a specific state.
     * Stepping agents in a vectorized way.